-Based at Cogra Moss in the magnificent Lake District National Park, GB Ultras present the 1st Ever GB24 Race!
-Fusing fell running with trail running within beautiful surroundings, and taking in 1502 ft (458m) of Ascent for each 7 Mile Lap!
-GB Ultras ensure maximum support with a Checkpoint en route as runners take in the Horseshoe including Blake Fell, making it a 24 Hour Race with a difference!
-How many laps can you complete within 24 hours?
+On July 21st, in the midst of the Lake District National Park, at the Magnificent Whinlatter Forest Park, GB Ultras present the 1st Ever GB24 Race!
+Taking in 378m of Ascent for each 5 Mile Lap ensuring its the toughest AND most Beautiful 24 hour Lapped Race in the UK!
+GB Ultras ensure maximum support with a Checkpoint en route & pre-paid Event Photos!
+How many laps of this BRUTAL Course can you complete within 24 hours?

 Saturday 21st July 2018

-Those completing 10 Laps or more earn a Gold ‘GB24’ Medal, those completing 5 laps or more earn a Silver ‘GB24’ Medal, and those completing less than 5 laps earn the magnificent Bronze ‘GB24’ Medal.
+Those Completing 14 Laps or more earn a Gold ‘GB24’ Medal, those completing 8 laps or more earn a Silver ‘GB24’ Medal, and those completing less than 8 laps earn the magnificent Bronze ‘GB24’ Medal.
 Pairs and teams are awarded based the combined lap total of all runners in the Pair/Teams.
 There are also additional prizes for the Top 3 Male and Top 3 Female finishers and for the 1st 3 Pairs/Teams.